+Editorial:

-Coronavirus disease 2019 (COVID-19) has swiftly changed humanity as we know it.
-The ramifications of COVID-19 on our global civilization have just begun to unfold and will most probably continue to do so for the next several decades.
+- 14 COVID-19 has swiftly changed humanity as we know it.
+The ramifications of COVID-19 on our 15 global civilization have just begun to unfold and will most probably continue to do so for the 16 next several decades.
 It is probably more than we can comprehend or imagine at this time.
-Looking around corners has become particularly challenging, and assumptions about the future change on a daily if not hourly basis.

-With our world coming to a complete stop in a sudden and unprecedented way, most organized sports activities have all but vanished.
+17 Looking around corners has become particularly challenging and assumptions about the future 18 change on a daily if not hourly basis. - With our world coming to a complete stop in a sudden and unprecedented way, most organized sports activities have all but vanished.
 We understand now more than ever the leadership role sports plays in our society.
 Big sports events that resumed during the midst of the COVID-19 outbreak are now being referred to as huge "biological bombs" due to spreading of the virus during these events.
 One example is the soccer game between Atalanta (from Italy) and Valencia (from Spain) that was held in Bergamo, Italy, in February 19, 2020.
-Experts assume that the 45,792 fans attending this UEFA Champions League exchanged the virus and https://doi.org/10.1016/j.asmr.2020.04.003 contributed to the massive outbreak of the virus in Italy and Spain.
-Adam Silver, the commissioner of the National Basketball Association, was of the first to respond to the migration of the pandemic in the United States, with his crucial decision to postpone the rest of the National Basketball Association season.
-His decision might have been the "tipping point," turning the United States from passive to active mode.
+Experts assume that the 45,792 fans attending this UEFA Champions League exchanged the virus and contributed to the massive outbreak of the virus in Italy and Spain.
+Adam Silver, the commissioner of the National Basketball Association (NBA), was of the first to respond to the migration of the pandemic in the United States, with his crucial decision to postpone the rest of the NBA season.
+His decision might have been the "tipping point", turning the United States from passive to active mode.
 After that, many more sporting events throughout the world were postponed or cancelled, including the 2020 Tokyo Olympics.

-2666-061X/20509

 Since then, virtually every organized sport at any level and any age has been cancelled and indefinitely postponed.
-With the rise in identified cases and death toll, most countries worldwide are increasing their "stay-at-home" restrictions, and many citizens are under mandatory confinement.
-Consequentially, recreational athletes and "weekend warriors" also have been benched during these turbulent times.
+With the rise in identified cases and death toll, most countries worldwide are increasing their "stay at home" restrictions and many citizens are under mandatory confinement.
+Consequentially, recreational athletes and "weekend warriors" have also been benched during these turbulent times.
 Not many possibilities for resuming sports activities are available, given the combination of social distancing with the closure of parks, gyms, and sports venues.
-Notably, it is difficult to imagine what exactly has to happen to allow athletes to safely engage in physical contact and furthermore, to allow fans to gather in a fashion similar to what we have come to enjoy for thousands of years.

-Health care providers specializing in sports medicine who attend to all types of athletes must quickly adapt to this new and hopefully transient situation.
+Notably, it is difficult to imagine what exactly has to happen to allow athletes to safely engage in physical contact and furthermore, to allow fans to gather in a fashion similar to what we have come to enjoy for thousands of years. - Health care providers specializing in sports medicine who attend to all types of athletes must quickly adapt to this new and hopefully transient situation.
 First and foremost, practices are now finding the safest way to continue to serve their community to the best of their ability.
-It starts with keeping up to date with the rapidly changing Centers for Disease Control and Prevention instructions and implementing these to keep staff and patients safe.
-Efforts should be made to maximize the use of "telemedicine" to continue providing care to patients and to identify essential

-From Midwest Orthopedics at Rush University Medical Center, Chicago, Illinois, U.S.A.

-The authors report the following potential conflict of interest or source of funding: B.J.C. reports grants, personal fees, and non-financial support from Arthrex during the conduct of the study; other from Aesculap, other from Athletico, personal fees and other from Elsevier publishing, other from JRF Ortho, other from the National Institutes of Health, personal fees and other from Operative Techniques in Sports Medicine, personal fees from Ossio, personal fees and other from Regentis, and other from Smith & Nephew, outside the submitted work.
-Full ICMJE author disclosure forms are available for this article online, as supplementary material.

-© 2020 by the Arthroscopy Association of North America.
-Published by Elsevier Inc. This is an open access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/).

-problems that require being seen in clinic, a physical examination, imaging for definitive assessment, emergency department triage, and defining and treating conditions that require urgent and time-sensitive surgical care.
-Staff should be stringent with their own protection at all times, as they can easily become "super-spreaders," infecting whole communities (including their coworkers and families).
-As of today, most protocols include strategies that mirror universal precautions, including wearing of a surgical mask by all in the health care setting.
+It starts with keeping up to date with the rapidly changing Center for Disease Control (CDC) instructions and implementing these to keep staff and patients safe.
+Efforts should be made to maximize the use of "telemedicine" to continue providing care to patients and to identify essential problems that require being seen in clinic, a physical examination, imaging for definitive assessment, emergency department triage, and defining and treating conditions that require urgent and time-sensitive surgical care.
+Staff should be stringent with their own protection at all times, as they can easily become "super-spreaders", infecting whole communities (including their co-workers and families).
+As of today, most protocols include strategies that mirror universal precautions including wearing of a surgical mask by all in the healthcare setting.